 Find a local landscaper to help you maintain your trees and shrubs from getting in the way of your roof.

 Mold in your home is dangerous and a sign of trouble, no matter where you find it.
-If you see black or discoloring streaks on your roof then it is a sign that you probably have mold, algae or fungus growing on the roof.
+If you see black or discolored streaks on your roof then it is a sign that you probably have mold, algae or fungus growing on the roof.
 Mold, algae and fungus grow faster in times of high humidity.
-This is especially true for roofs that are in the shade for long periods of time.
+This is especially true for asphalt shingle roofs and roofs that are in the shade for long periods of time.

 The danger here is that these organisms, if left unchecked, might eat through your roofing shingles and cause the roof deck to rot.
 Besides the obvious threat to the structural integrity of your roof, mold and rot are hazardous to the indoor air quality.

 In fact, your homeowners insurance provider may require you to remove moss or other growths from your roof.

 Checking your roof every few months ensures that any mold growth does not get out of control.
 Pay close attention to the color of your roof, and if you notice any color changes staring to occur then you’ll know it’s time to investigate and call a local roofing contractor to take care of the problem.
 Usually a professional roof cleaning is the best solution here.